Lana Del Rey: 2020–2021: Chemtrails over the Country Club, Blue Banisters, and poetry collections

-2022–present: Did You Know That There's a Tunnel Under Ocean Blvd and Stove
+2022–present: Did You Know That There's a Tunnel Under Ocean Blvd, Stove and companion album

 On January 21, 2022, Del Rey premiered a song titled "Watercolor Eyes" on an episode of Euphoria.
 Del Rey confirmed in 2022 she had been working on new music and poetry; however, on October 19, 2022, she posted a series of videos to her Instagram revealing her car was burgled "a few months" prior, and her backpack—containing a laptop, hard drives, and three camcorders—was stolen, giving thieves access to unfinished songs, a 200-page manuscript of her upcoming poetry book Behind the Iron Gates - Insights from an Institution, and two years' worth of family video footage.
 Del Rey erased the stolen laptop's contents remotely, which contained the only working copy of her poetry book.
 "Despite all of this happening, I am confident in the record to come", Del Rey concluded in her Instagram videos.
 On October 21, 2022, Del Rey was featured on "Snow on the Beach" by Taylor Swift, on her album Midnights, written by Swift, Del Rey, and Jack Antonoff.
 The song debuted at number 4 on the Billboard Hot 100, becoming Del Rey's highest-peaking entry on the chart.
 On December 7, 2022, Del Rey released "Did You Know That There's a Tunnel Under Ocean Blvd" as the lead single from her ninth studio album of the same name.
-In January 2023, Del Rey was photographed by Nadia Lee Cohen and interviewed by Billie Eilish for the cover of Interview's March issue.
+In January 2023, Del Rey was photographed by Nadia Lee Cohen and interviewed by Billie Eilish for the cover of Interviews March issue.
 In the interview, Del Rey revealed that the album would explore her innermost thoughts and that some of the songs on the album are "super long and wordy".
 On February 14, 2023, "A&W" was released as the second single from the album and, a month later, on March 14, 2023, the third single of the album, "The Grants", was released.
 Did You Know That There's a Tunnel Under Ocean Blvd was released on March 24, 2023.